 “The doubling of our population demands a doubling of our infrastructure, but this will be impossible to deliver in Australian cities.
 The increasingly obvious reason is that our cities have reached diseconomies of scale,” said William Bourke, President of Sustainable Australia Party.

 “Diseconomies of scale are the forces that cause governments to produce infrastructure - like schools, hospitals, road and rail - at increasing per-unit costs.

 “In short, governments do not receive enough proportionately extra tax from each new citizen to provide for this disproportionately expensive infrastructure.

 “It used to be easy to deliver infrastructure when the government owned the land, but because our major cities are already planned and built up, there is no room to retro-fit new infrastructure without expensive additions like land buy-backs and tunnelling.

 “Consequently, projects like Melbourne’s East West Road Link and Sydney’s North West Rail Link now cost $18 billion and $8 billion respectively.
 That’s an astounding $350 million to $1 billion per kilometre.
 The impact on government budgets is clear.
 According to The Grattan Institute, state and territory borrowing for capital expenditure over the last seven years drove their finances backwards from $37 billion in the black in 2006 to $69 billion in debt in 2013.

 “Huge infrastructure costs then force unpopular asset sales, increased debt borrowings and austerity.
 The ongoing failure to deliver infrastructure leads to congestion and lower productivity.

 “Sustainable Australia rejects the bipartisan political agenda to double Australia's population to around 40 million by 2050.
-We support a target of around 26 million.
+We support a target under 30 million.